 We are connectors, communicators, and creative problem solvers.
 Over the years, we have raised over $70 million.
 We’ve taught hundreds of workshops and classes, developed dozens of strategic plans, and advised nonprofit and philanthropy leaders—in the United States and in places around the world.
 We’ve made grants, managed programs, served on boards, and directed organizations.
 We’re about strategy and alignment, inclusion and equity, structure and improvisation in service of making a real difference on problems that matter.
 And we don't shy away from the tough stuff with executives, boards of directors, staff, or donors.

 WE'RE IN LOVE.

 OUR COLLEAGUES AND CLIENTS.

 Combine enterprise with social services or pursuit of social change.
 Make philanthropic investments in directed at meaningful change.
 Increase economic opportunity.
 Invest in communities.
 Work sustainably and inclusively.

-We come in when you need to refine a program, raise more money, evaluate strategy and impact, or when you are facing a turning point for growth or renewal.
+We come in when you need to refine a program, raise more money, evaluate strategy and impact, engage a collaborative, or when you are facing a turning point for growth or renewal.